FAANG Strategy

 The most valuable line in Apple’s income statement is one Apple refuses to print.

+Apple App Store commission economics are now the regulatory battleground, and the prize is hidden.
 Apple does not break out App Store revenue.
 It sits folded inside Services, the category that posted a 76.7% gross margin in the quarter ended March 28, 2026 (Apple Form 10-Q, Q2 FY2026).
 That margin is the prize.
 It is also the exact slice that regulators on two continents are now prying open.
+The same take-a-cut model, applied to rides and deliveries instead of app sales, is dissected in how Uber makes money.

 The thesis in one line: the App Store is the highest-margin component of Apple’s Services engine, and the EU’s Digital Markets Act, the Epic injunction, and the pending US DOJ case are rewriting the commission structure that built that margin.